Providing an integrated experience

 One of the most important aspects of keeping your users connected is including telephony functionality.
 You can include telephony support in your app to find and display a phone number, place a call, or interact with an external system using DTMF.

-Near Field Communication (NFC) is a very short range radio technology that allows NFC-enabled devices to communicate with each other over distances of up to 1.5 cm (5/8 in.).
+Near Field Communication (NFC) is a short range radio technology that allows NFC-enabled devices to communicate with each other over distances of up to 1.5 cm (5/8 in.).

 As you plan your app, consider ways you can include NFC functionality.
 Common use cases include, but are not limited to: